Sandinista National Liberation Front: Industry and infrastructure

 Cuba helped Nicaragua in large projects such as building roads, power plants and sugar mills.
 Cuba also attempted to help Nicaragua build the first overland route linking Nicaragua's Atlantic and Pacific coasts.
 The road was meant to traverse 420 kilometres (260 mi) of jungle, but completion of the road and usage was hindered by the Contra war, and it was never completed.

 Another significant feat was the building of the Tipitapa-Malacatoya sugar mill.
 It was completed and inaugurated during a visit by Fidel Castro in January 1985.
 The plant used the newest technology available and was built by workers trained in Cuba.
 Also during this visit Castro announced that all debts incurred on this project were absolved.
-Cuba also provided technicians to aid in the sugar harvest and assist in the rejuvenation of several old sugar mills.
-Cubans also assisted in building schools and similar projects.
+Cuba provided assistance in the rejuvenation of different industries - such as the sugar industry and livestock breeding.
+Aid was provided through training from technicians, technology, spare parts, as well as building schools and similar projects.